Revision Rhinoplasty

 What is a Revision Rhinoplasty?

-Revision rhinoplasty, also known as secondary rhinoplasty, is performed to correct or improve problems following a previous rhinoplasty.
-It may address cosmetic concerns (such as asymmetry or irregularities) and functional issues (such as nasal blockage) depending on the cause.
-Revision cases are often more complex due to scar tissue and changes to the nasal framework from earlier surgery, so an individual plan is essential.
+Revision rhinoplasty, also known as secondary rhinoplasty, is performed to correct or improve concerns following a previous nose surgery.
+It may address appearance, nasal structure or breathing problems, depending on the case.
+Revision cases are often more complex because of scar tissue and changes to the nasal framework from earlier surgery, so a carful individual assessment is essential.

 There are several reasons why a person might seek revision rhinoplasty: